Thanks to software updates in 2019, PlayStation 4 and Xbox One owners can now use their respective console controllers to play games on Apple devices.

 For DualShock 4, simultaneously press and hold both the “Share” button and the PS home button (the center button below the touchpad).
 You’ll know the controller is ready to pair when the light bar on the top of the device begins to blink.

-To pair your Xbox One controller, first, you’ll need to check it; it’s ready for Bluetooth-pairing.
+To pair your Xbox One controller, first, you’ll need to make sure it’s ready for Bluetooth pairing.
 What’s interesting about the Xbox One controllers is that you can quickly identify which controller offers Bluetooth.
 Controllers that support Bluetooth have the plastic around the Xbox button that has the same color as the controller’s primary color.
-Non-Bluetooth controllers are easily spotted as the plastic around the Xbox button has a color that matches the bumpers as shown in the photo below.
+Non-Bluetooth controllers are easily spotted as the plastic around the Xbox button has a color that matches the bumpers, as shown in the photo below.

 If you have a Bluetooth Xbox One controller, hold down the button shaped like the Xbox One logo on the top of the controller until the logo’s backlight begins to flicker.

-To disconnect the controller from the device, head back to the Bluetooth option in your Apple settings, and click “disconnect” on the applicable device.
+To disconnect the controller from the device, head back to the Bluetooth option in your Apple settings, and click on the i next to the applicable controller.
+Then click Forget This Device to unpair, just like you’d do with any other Bluetooth device.